 Shuffle Those Tiles

 Just about every game that involves unscrambling letters to form words offers some sort of “shuffle” option.
 It’s not a “hint” in the traditional sense, yet the simple act of moving those letters around in a different order can help you see them in a whole new way.
-When you’re feeling stuck, mash on that shuffle button and see if a new word or letter combination pops out at you.
+When you’re feeling stuck, keep tapping that shuffle button and see if a new word or letter combination pops out at you.

 For example, let’s say you have ADLMWY as your letters.
 AY is a common ending.
 If you go through the other letters systematically, you get DAY, LAY, MAY and WAY.
 Similarly, AD is a common ending.
 That creates words like MAD and LAD.
 Though this be madness, yet there is method in it!